pgtipping/Synthalyst/memory-bank/activeContext.md

   - **Fullscreen**: Full-screen overlay with backdrop blur, ideal for initial page loads
   - **Skeleton**: Content placeholder with pulse animation, best for content-heavy sections
 - Created a higher-order component (HOC) version called `withClientComponent`

+## Current Work Focus (2023-07-10)

+### Training Plan PDF Export Improvements (2023-07-10)

+We've completely redesigned the Training Plan PDF export functionality to use the `react-pdf-html` library for better HTML rendering.
+This is a significant improvement over the previous approach that manually parsed HTML content.

+Key improvements:

+- Installed `react-pdf-html` library to properly render HTML content in PDFs
+- Replaced manual HTML parsing with direct HTML rendering through the `<Html>` component
+- Added custom CSS styling for HTML content to ensure consistent formatting
+- Maintained the existing resource section formatting with premium resource highlighting
+- Improved overall readability with proper spacing, indentation, and font styling
+- Ensured proper rendering of lists, headings, and paragraphs
+- Added page numbering in the footer

+The component is now much more maintainable and produces better-formatted PDFs with proper HTML rendering.
+The location of the component is `nextjs-app/src/components/TrainingPlanPDF.tsx`.